shivansh/convert-md/README.md

-Markdown converter to FreeBSD style syntax
+Markdown converter to FreeBSD style syntax.
+This inspiration for this project came as a need for writing weekly updates for both FreBSD-wiki and my blog, since FreeBSD supports a different format for styling in markdown, it would be a lot of work for writing same thing twice.

 [Markdown Rules](https://wiki.freebsd.org/HelpOnMoinWikiSyntax) for FreeBSD.

 ## Requirements
-* xclip
+* xclip (optional)
+* GNU sed
+* GNU awk

 ## Usage
+`./script.bash` and you are done.

 ## TODO
 * Update the above section.